Best drivers 2020

-It's one of the biggest questions in golf each year, as every manufacturer makes bold claims about their drivers and the new technologies they've developed to help you hit it further and straighter.
+What is the best golf driver of 2020?
+The best driver on the market is one of the biggest questions in golf each year, with every manufacturer making bold claims about their new drivers and the latest technologies they have used to help you hit it further and straighter.

 – We tested drivers in two different specifications, one aimed at TG test pro Neil Wain's higher swing speed, and one aimed at TG Equipment Editor Simon Daddow's more average swing speed.

 – We created an indoor lab at The Belfry to ensure a controlled environment, so results weren't skewed by the weather and other variables.

 Watch the video of our 2020 golf driver test:

 TaylorMade SIM Max / Callaway Mavrik / Ping G410 Plus / Mizuno ST200 / Cleveland Launcher HB Turbo / Cobra King Speedzone Xtreme / Wilson D7 / PXG 0811 XF Gen2 / Callaway Epic Flash / Srixon Z785 / Titleist TS2 / Lynx Parallax

 The "SIM" in TaylorMade SIM stands for "Shape In Motion", a technology designed to maximise swing speed during the part of the swing where it really counts (i.e. the bottom of your swing arc).
 TaylorMade point to the fact that most drivers aren't optimised for this critical part of the swing, highlighting the fact that Dustin Johnson's swing speed is just 90mph at the 9 o'clock position in his downswing, but 120mph at impact (6 o'clock).
 With SIM, TaylorMade have focused an awful lot of aerodynamic research and design on ensuring your clubhead is travelling as fast as possible at the moment of truth.